1997 Catherine Brodie

 - Summary of reasons you feel the above candidate should receive award.

-- Resume of the candidate including education and employment history, administrative support, etc.
+- Candidate’s resume including education and employment history, administrative support, etc.

 - Three or more letters of endorsement and recommendation from persons familiar with the nominee’s work.
 One of these must be from an administrator.
 Other sources could be community members, parents, or colleagues.